Faculty Searches and Negotiations

 Guidelines: Faculty Compensation and Faculty Hiring

-The Provost’s Office provides support for moving allowances for new full-time faculty members in tenure-track, clinical, and faculty of practice positions at the rank of assistant/associate/professor.
+Academic units may provide support for moving allowances for new full-time faculty members in tenure-track, clinical, and faculty of practice positions at the rank of assistant/associate/professor.
 This support is based on an assessment of moving distance and household size.
 The maximum moving allowance is one-tenth of the faculty member’s salary or $7,500, whichever is greater.
-This maximum amount includes the Provost’s commitment and any additional contribution funded by the department and/or college.
 Payments to an employee for moving allowances are treated as W-2 taxable earnings.

 Research Start-Up Funds